Sachacode/COMPSessay/README.md

 ## Running the Interpreter

-Before running the Typma interpreter, run this command in the project file directory and to install any depenacies for the codebase
+Before running the Typma interpreter, run this command in the project file directory and to install any dependencies for the codebase
 ```
 dune install
 ```